A good color sense is the most potent weapon of an artist because color adds life to your art.

 Also, the book comes with 52 color labs that cover collage, drawing, painting, assemblage, and much more.
 So, you can gain a solid understanding of the color spectrum and work your way through it using this book.
 Not only that, it can help you to handle colors much better so that you don’t feel intimidated while using them in different art projects.

 What’s more, the book helps you gain immense knowledge about color schemes and uses different color intensities to make your artwork appealing and attractive to the viewers.
 It helps you explore color in different dimensions, including nature, psychology, history, and several painted expressions.
-Hence, it can be an ideal reference book if you want to establish your career as a mixed media artist.
+Hence, it can be an ideal reference book if you want to establish your career as a mixed-media artist.

 James Gurney is a New York Times bestselling author and is widely known for his Dinotopia series.
 In this “Color And Light,” Gurney has bridged the gap between practical knowledge and abstract theory.
 The book follows the concept of imaginative realism and acts as an instruction guide for realist painters.

-Gurney has taken a scientific approach to understand color and its fundamental relationship with light.
+Gurney has taken a scientific approach to understanding color and its fundamental relationship with light.
 Moreover, the book primarily revolves around the role of light in revealing the characters of colors and their pigments, along with different atmospheric effects.
 It also comes with a complete pigment index, which can become indispensable for any artist.

 In addition to this, the book demonstrates how to use color in any painting or art media most realistically and effectively.
 It also tells you all about the effects of light and color on your artwork.
 So, if you’re a realist painter, this book might be your favorite pick.